 The Gaelic Football Club team was created in order to further grow the Irish sports community in America.
 The club at Saint Joseph’s University is the first collegiate Gaelic football to be officially recognized by their university.
 The club competes against schools in the northeast like Boston College, Fordham University, Manhattan College, Iona College, Kean University with matches and tournaments each semester.
 No previous experience with the sport is necessary and the games are co-ed so all SJU students are welcome to join the team and learn a new and growing sport in America!

-The Women's Club Ice Hockey team welcomes students who are interested in playing hockey in a competitive and encouraging environment that balances hard work and fun on the ice.
+The Women's Club Ice Hockey team welcomes female students who are interested in playing ice hockey in a competitive and encouraging environment that balances hard work and fun on the ice.
 We hold 1 practice a week and have 10-12 games throughout the season (with the possibility of playoffs).
-It is a great way to get off campus, meet new people, and either learn or grow in the game of hockey!
+Transportation is provided for all team events.
+Playing on the team is a great way to get off campus, meet new people, and either learn or grow in the game of hockey!

-The team competes in the DIII division of the DVCHC competing against teams such as Lafayette, UVA and Slippery Rock.
-We hold the division title for the 2018-2019 season and went undefeated on the season.
+The team competes in the DIII division of the DVCHC, competing against teams such as Lafayette, IUP and Slippery Rock.
+We hold the division title for the 2021-2022 and 2018-2019 seasons.
 We look forward to growing every season in strength and numbers.
 Hit the ice for our next season and see what the team is all about!
 Go Hawks!!

 Head Coach: Sydney Flemister